 Our goal at Georgetown McDonough is to craft a diverse class with people who have varying personal and professional life experiences.
-Select one essay that best highlights your experiences, characteristics, and values.
+Select one of the three following essays that best highlights your experiences, characteristics, and values.
+(500 words max)

 Essay Option One: Georgetown McDonough places a strong emphasis on principled leadership, providing both curricular and co-curricular opportunities to strengthen your leadership skills.
 Describe a time when you’ve led a team in a professional environment to implement a new idea or process.
 What leadership characteristics did you utilize?
 What could you have done to be more effective?
 And most importantly, what skills will you be able to bring to the teams you lead at McDonough?

 Leading a team through a process or idea that is entirely new can be daunting.
 This experience is outside many people’s comfort zone.
 Also, inventing something altogether unique requires learning and development.
 You may have found that you needed to innovate during one of your best leadership experiences.
 If so, this is a great essay to show what you learned in that process.

 Note that Georgetown is looking for principled leadership.
 Further, Georgetown defines principled leaders as those who operate with a “clearly articulated set of principles and values.”
 (Learn more on the Georgetown MBA website.)
 Therefore, defining your own set of principles and values in this essay will help you explain how you led the team.
 Georgetown wants to understand both what you did and how you did it.

 Finally, as you write this Georgetown MBA application essay, make sure to include many details.
 Fully describe the situation, what you did, any challenges, and what you learned about yourself.
 Don’t be afraid to explore the difficulties in this leadership experience.
 Innovating is often messy, and it’s ok to turn to mentors or team members for help.
 One sign of a good leader is knowing your limits and using the resources you have.